 - State – The MDHE administers several Missouri grant and scholarship programs in addition to the several other Missouri student aid programs sponsored by the state of Missouri.

 - Colleges & Universities – Institutional aid is awarded by colleges and universities.
-For more information about their financial aid offered, check with each individual institution website.
+For more information about institutional financial aid programs, check with each individual school website.

 - Private organizations – Research local and national businesses, community groups and religious and civic organizations for grants and scholarships they may have available.

 - Employers – Check with your employer or your parent’s employer for scholarships and educational benefits they may offer.